rhdunn/xquery-intellij-plugin/README.md

 <img src="images/xquery-intellij-plugin.png" alt="Syntax Highlighting" width="60%" align="right"/>

-## IntelliJ XQuery Plugin
+## XQuery and XSLT

-This is a plugin for IntelliJ IDE 2019.3 &ndash; 2021.1 that adds support for the XML Query (XQuery) and XML Path (XPath) languages.
+This is a plugin for IntelliJ IDE 2019.3 &ndash; 2021.2 that adds support for the XML Query (XQuery) and XML Path (XPath) languages.
 This covers support for:
 1. XPath 2.0, 3.0, and 3.1;